 Geothermal energy characterizes the heat energy contained in rocks of the Earth’s crust, that can be used for heating/cooling applications or electricity generation, depending on the resource temperature.
 Rocks generally get hotter with depth following the geothermal gradient, and although accessible high-temperature geothermal resources used to generate electricity and/or heat are limited to only a few geographical areas, shallow low temperature geothermal resources have been harnessed increasingly since the 1980’s to provide domestic space heating and cooling services.
 Using ground-source heat pump systems, low-grade heat can be extracted from the ground either via a working fluid circulating in a ground heat exchanger (GHE, in ‘closed-loop’ systems) or via pumping surface water and groundwater stored in aquifers (‘open-loop’ systems).
-After going through the heat exchanger, the water produced in open-loop systems can either be discharged at the surface of reinjected in the aquifer whereas the cold working fluid in GHE returns to the subsurface to be heated up again (Curtis et al., 2005).
+After going through the heat exchanger, the water produced in open-loop systems can either be discharged at the surface or reinjected in the aquifer whereas the cold working fluid in GHE returns to the subsurface to be heated up again (Curtis et al., 2005).

-Different closed-loop system configurations permit to access resources situated at different depth range in environments where no groundwater is available.
-Horizontal GHE are essentially known as solar thermal energy collector (Banks, 2008).
+Different closed-loop system configurations permit access to resources situated at different depth ranges in environments where no groundwater is available.
+Horizontal GHE are essentially solar thermal energy collectors (Banks, 2008).
 They are commonly installed at < 6 m depth, where the ground temperature varies accordingly to yearly changes in surface temperature (Banks, 2008).
-On the other hands, vertical borehole heat exchangers (BHE) can access resources situated down to 200 m depth, where the local geothermal gradient controls the ground temperature that remains stable though the year.
-Despite of their higher costs of installations (i.e. drilling requirements), the higher temperatures accessed by vertical BHE allow a greater ΔT at the heat pump that ensures higher performances relative to horizontals GHE (Chen et al., 2019).
-Such system is moreover advantageous in areas of high land price due to the lower land surface requirements (Trillat-Berdal et al., 2006).
+Alternatively, vertical borehole heat exchangers (BHE) can access resources situated down to 200 m depth, where the local geothermal gradient controls the ground temperature that remains stable though the year.
+Despite their higher costs of installations (i.e. drilling requirements), the higher temperatures accessed by vertical BHE allow a greater ΔT at the heat pump, which ensures higher performances relative to horizontal GHE (Chen et al., 2019).
+Vertical BHE are also advantageous in areas of high land price due to the lower land surface requirements (Trillat-Berdal et al., 2006).
 Deep Borehole Heat Exchangers (BHE) can also be drilled down to ~2 kilometres depth, where the heat collected offers good opportunities for district heating applications and/or power production (Alimonti et al., 2021).

 In this study, we focus on the impact on the ground temperature of shallow vertical BHE, a technology that can be used for hot water and space heating of individual houses (Fig. 1).
-We base our study on the Midland Valley of Scotland in the UK, where a large proportion of the population lives above coal mines.
-Today, all the underground mines are closed, in rural areas that are likely to suffer from energy poverty.
-In addition to the need to decarbonize heat sources, the interest in using small-scale ground-source heat pump (GSHP) has been growing in the past years as they avoid a number of disadvantages relative to large-scale system.
-This includes the need for central heat pump system, heat losses in community distribution pipe networks, maintenance of heat interface units and high operating costs (i.e. Sayegh et al., 2018).
+We base our study on the Midland Valley of Scotland in the UK, where a large proportion of the population lives above legacy coal mines and shale mines.
+Today, all the underground mines are closed, with many located in rural areas that are likely to suffer from energy poverty.
+In addition to the need to decarbonize heat sources, the interest in using small-scale ground-source heat pump (GSHP) has been growing in recent years as they avoid a number of disadvantages relative to large-scale systems.
+These include the need for central heat pump system, heat losses in community distribution pipe networks, maintenance of heat interface units and high operating costs (Sayegh et al., 2018).